ghezalahmad/SequentialLearningApp/README.md

 ##### SL Benchmarks
 Requ. experiments (mean)  Mean Performance of SL in terms of the average number of experiment (incl. initial sample set) to reach the target

-Requ. experiments (std)   Scattering of SL Performance in terms of the standard deviation Requ. experiments (90%)   90 % quantile of SL Perormance (this is the performance that has been achieved in 90% of the cases) Requ. experiments (max)   Worst performance (in terms of the maximum required experiments)
+Requ. experiments (std)   Scattering of SL Performance in terms of the standard deviation

+Requ. experiments (90%)   90 % quantile of SL Perormance (this is the performance that has been achieved in 90% of the cases)

+Requ. experiments (max)   Worst performance (in terms of the maximum required experiments)

 ##### SL Parameters
-Algorithm                 Selected Machien Learning algorithm Utlity Function           Selected utility function σ Factor                  Factor of the uncertainty used by the utility function (in terms of the factor of the standard deviation) qant. (distance utility)  Prediction quantile for distance-based utility '# SL runs                Number of randomzied scenarios
+Algorithm'                 'Selected Machien Learning algorithm

+Utlity Function'           'Selected utility function

+σ Factor'                  'Factor of the uncertainty used by the utility function (in terms of the factor of the standard deviation)

+qant. (distance utility)'  'Prediction quantile for distance-based utility

+'# SL runs'                'Number of randomzied scenarios

 ##### SL Setting
-Initial Sample            Initial training set size
+Initial Sample'            'Initial training set size

-'# of samples in the DS   Size of the design space in terms of the number of candidates.
+'# of samples in the DS'   'Size of the design space in terms of the number of candidates.

-'# Features               Number of used features
+'# Features'               'Number of used features

-'# Targets                Number of used targets Target threshold          Threshold to set the Target in terms of the quantile of the targets in the provided data set Sample threshold          Threshold to restrict initial samples in terms of the quantile of the targets in the provided data set
+'# Targets'                'Number of used targets

+Target threshold'          'Threshold to set the Target in terms of the quantile of the targets in the provided data set

+Sample threshold '         'Threshold to restrict initial samples in terms of the quantile of the targets in the provided data set

-Features name             Name of the (input) features Targets name              Name of the (output) targets
+Features name'             'Name of the (input) features

+Targets name'              'Name of the (output) targets

 ##### Detailed Result
-Req. experiments (all)    A list of all results in terms of the number of required experiments.
+Req. experiments (all)'    'A list of all results in terms of the number of required experiments.

 ![What is this](43.png)